Gretchen Rossi Explains Why She Doesn’t Want To Return To ‘The Real Housewives Of Orange County’

 Although Gretchen Rossi has no plans to go back to The Real Housewives of Orange County, she has remained in touch with a number of her former co-stars, including Vicki Gunvalson, Lizzie Rovsek, Lydia McLaughin, and Peggy Sulahian.

-According to Rossi, she and Kelly Dodd were once close but after Dodd put her baby efforts on blast, they had a falling out.
+According to Rossi, she and Kelly Dodd were once close, but after Dodd put her baby efforts on blast, they had a falling out.
 Then, after Dodd apologized for her statements, Rossi learned that she had been speaking badly about her to one of their mutual friends.

 The Real Housewives of Orange County returns to Bravo TV for Season 13 on July 16 at 9 p.m.